xalgorithm/mytorrentbox/README.md

 -restart the service
 `systemctl start rpcbind nfs-server` or `systemctl restart rpcbind nfs-server`

 Now we need to configure the beaglebone side.
-It has to know about the NFS shares to write to them
+It has to know about the NFS shares to write to them.

--Get the necessary libraries and services
+-Get the necessary libraries and services:

 `apt-get -y install nfs-client`

--Edit the client service
+-Edit the client service:
 `vi /etc/idmapd.conf`

 _in my case I only need to edit the domain name, as before there are many more options available_